 Some studies have shown that women who are or have been infected with chlamydia trachomatis may be at greater risk for cervical cancer.
 This common bacterium, often referred to as just “chlamydia,” can infect the female reproductive tract as well as other parts of the body in both men and women.
 Research suggests that chlamydia doesn’t cause cancer on its own, but interacts with human papilloma virus (HPV) in a manner that promotes cancer growth.
 Because infection with chlamydia often doesn’t produce symptoms, many women who carry the infection don’t realize they’re infected.
 If a blood test or pelvic exam reveals a chlamydia infection, it can be treated with antibiotics.

 Scientists have begun to explore whether a disruption in the natural balance of bacteria in the digestive tract can contribute to cancer.
-In 2011, for example, Dana-Farber researchers discovered that colorectal cancer tissue contains high levels of several types of bacteria, notably Fuscobacterium nucleatum, which isn’t found in the the colon.
+In 2011, for example, Dana-Farber researchers discovered that colorectal cancer tissue contains high levels of several types of bacteria, notably Fusobacterium nucleatum, which isn’t found in the the colon.
 More recently, the researchers found that Fusobacterium often travels with colon cancer cells when they metastasize to other parts of the body.

 It’s known that healthy diets — rich in whole grains and fiber — appear to protect against colorectal cancer.
-A recent study by Dana-Farber researchers suggests that healthy foods achieve this benefit, in part, by altering the relative amounts of various microorganisms in the digestive tract, including the bacterium Fusssobacterium nucleatum.
+A recent study by Dana-Farber researchers suggests that healthy foods achieve this benefit, in part, by altering the relative amounts of various microorganisms in the digestive tract, including the bacterium Fusobacterium nucleatum.